 If you’ve been avoiding people carriers because they’re not appealing then fear not.
-This is something many car manufacturers are aware of, and Renault in particular have been striving to improve.
-The latest Grand Scenic doesn’t compromise style and desirability for practicality, so whilst it has benefitted from a stylish makeover, space inside is still amongst the best in its class.
+This is something many car manufacturers are aware of, and Renault, in particular, has been striving to improve.
+The latest Grand Scenic doesn’t compromise style and desirability for practicality, so whilst it has benefitted from a stylish makeover, the space inside is still amongst the best in its class.

-With a multitude of safety feature it scored five-stars in Euro NCAP testing.
+With a multitude of safety features it scored five-stars in Euro NCAP testing.

 The Peugeot 5008 has not yet undergone testing however given that it shares similar features with the Peugeot 3008, which scored a five-star Euro NCAP rating, we’d expect similar from the 5008.
-Price wise it is very competitive meaning you get plenty of car for you cash.
+Price-wise it is very competitive meaning you get plenty of car for your cash.

-Volvo has long been associated with safety, so for some it will come as no surprise that in the UK no fatalities from road accidents have been recorded in the XC90 since 2004.
+Volvo Cars has long been associated with safety, so for some, it will come as no surprise that in the UK no fatalities from road accidents have been recorded in the Volvo XC90 since 2004.
 This is largely thought to be due to the wealth of safety technology included as standard and the robust design of the vehicle.